tinkledoomhammer/some-notes/stackedit/Code/Rust/100 Exercises.md

 ```rust
 pub struct Foo<T: ?Sized> {...}
 // T doesn't have to be 'Sized'
 ```
+`Sized` is the only trait that can be used with negative bound

 Dual traits
 : Pairs of traits where implementing one implements the other
 ```rust